sifophp/compost/README.md

 ## Things not covered

  - Many :)
- - Unexpected behavior and error control
+ - Unexpected behavior is not controlled.
+ - No checks, just executes as a monkey (OMG!)
  - You cannot deploy if you haven't cloned the project for the first time.
  - Cleanup old releases from the releases directory (free space)
  - Multiple machine deploy has to be done using other tools.